jamccormick/SampleJAXRSApplication/README.md

 # Details

-I created this application to have a simple walk-through of the more common elements of the JavaEE spec.
+I created this application to have a simple walk-through of some of the more common elements of the JavaEE spec, in particular JAX-RS, CDI, and JPA.
 It's primarily written against Wildfly, but it should work against any modern JavaEE application server.

 Additionally, the whole thing builds fine with Gradle.
 Seriously, try it out.